novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-38.md

 "Huh?
 How did you know?"

 "It's our hotel.
-Jungle Soft was the only company that booked the business room at that time."
+Jungle Soft is the only company to have reserved the business room at this time."

 "I see."